dylancobb2525/mash/README.md

-# Obesity Learning Center
+# MASLD/MASH Learning Center

-A modern, password-protected educational website showcasing obesity research, statistics, and educational activities.
+A modern, password-protected educational website showcasing MASLD/MASH research, statistics, and educational activities.
 Built with Next.js and designed with a sleek, professional interface.

 ## Features